 Both departments need to keep each other in the loop.
 This includes details of conversations with key stakeholders or decision-makers.
 You need to ensure your target audience is getting the same information.

-As with any other marketing strategy, you need to establish goals, KPIs, metrics, and timelines.
-This will help you keep on top of your digital marketing activities and measure success.
+As with any other marketing strategy, you must establish goals, KPIs, metrics, and timelines.
+This will help you keep up with your digital marketing activities and measure success.

 Step 4: Make a plan for each account